Devwarlt/rc_sdk/map/creation/README.txt

 You can also create a rectangular zone by placing x2 times the same letter.
 (Only support rectangular shape.)
 Hotspots coordinates can be access via the object map.addon.main.hotspot[letter]

 ####################################
+PREPARATION:

+1- Install Tiled via "install tiled.exe" file.
+The entire map creation process is done via this software.

+2- Open the template vX.X.tmx located in the template folder

+####################################
+SUMMARY:

+1- Drag and drop image from the tileset to create the map.
+2- Create the ZONE layer.
+3- Once map is done, save it in .tmx and in .json.
+4- You now need to make the ABOVE and COLLISION LAYER.
+	Drag collAboveGenerator.html into a new browser tab.
+(Ex: Google Chrome) Load the .json and overwrite your .json file with the generated code.
+5- The generator is only a HELPER, you will still need to fix couple things (especially ladder and bridge).
+6- Add the Fall and Near Fall tiles to the COLLISION layer.

+At this point, all the layers should be all done.

+7- Drag codeGenerator.html in a new browser tab.
+8- Load the .json file with codeGenerator.html and it will generate the code.js automatically for you.
+9- Create a new file named code.js and copy paste the generated code.
+10- Uncheck COLLISION & ZONE layers.
+Save the BELOW layers as image via File => Save as image 11- Uncheck BELOW layers and save the ABOVE layers as image via File => Save as image.
+12- Compress the images with compress.exe
+13- Copy paste the images in the cropping folder.
+14- Edit the "cropping 10x10.bat" file to fit your map name.
+15- Run the .bat to crop the images.
+16- Delete empty/useless images.
+17- Test the map. (check README in testing folder)

+####################################
 TILED CREATION TIPS: